 Sighisoara is a small fortified medieval town in Mureș County in Romania.
 The city was founded in the 12th century by German craftsmen known as Transylvanian Saxons and is part of the historical region of Transylvania.
 They strategically placed the city on a hill for protection against invaders and commercial trading.

-Today, Sighișoara is known for its colourful houses, soaring watch towers and well-preserved historic centre, a UNESCO World Heritage Site.
+Today, Sighișoara is known for its colourful houses, soaring watch towers and well-preserved historic centre, and a UNESCO World Heritage Site.
 And it is the birthplace of Vlad Dracul, aka Vlad the Impaler.

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
-For more information, please read the disclosure for more info.
+For more information, please read the disclosure.

-What you need to know before going to Sighisoara Romania
+Sighisoara Guide: What you need to know

 Before you visit Sighisoara, take a look at some of these useful travel tips: